Skip to main content

 LEXINGTON, Ky.
 (May 13, 2021) — The University of Kentucky’s Center for Health Equity Transformation (CHET) recently announced the recipients of its first Equity Changemaker Award for Graduate Students, Professional Students and Postdoctoral Scholars and Undergraduate Essay Competition.
 The two new awards honor UK scholars who are advancing health equity.

 The Equity Changemaker Award recognizes research by UK postdoctoral scholars, graduate and professional students.
-The award honors scholars whose research seeks to understand health disparities and
+The award honors scholars whose research seeks to

 By Stephanie Penn | Office of U.S. Senator Mitch McConnell